-The typical timeline for a transaction varies depending on the structure of the transaction, the form of consideration, the conditions to be satisfied and whether the transaction is friendly or hostile.
+The typical timeline for the acquisition of a public company varies depending on the structure of the transaction, the form of consideration, the conditions to be satisfied and whether the transaction is friendly or hostile.
 The timelines set forth below may be extended if the transaction is subject to regulatory approval, including review by CFIUS over transactions that could result in foreign control of a U.S. business, or any extension of the waiting period under the Hart-Scott-Rodino Act, each as described in the response to question 2.14.
 In addition, a bidder should assume a longer timeline if the offer is hostile and, as a result, the target company seeks to take advantage of available takeover defences.

 Cash tender offer: In general, a cash tender offer has the shortest timeline, and can be effected 20 business days from the date offering materials are first disseminated to the target company shareholders, assuming there are no conditions that would take more than 20 business days to satisfy.
 If there is a change in price or in the percentage of securities being sought in the offer, the offer must be kept open for at least 10 additional business days from the date of the change.
-Certain other material changes, including the waiver of a condition or the satisfaction of a funding or financing condition, require the offer to be kept open at least five business days after the change is made.
+Certain other material changes, including the waiver of a condition or the satisfaction of a funding or financing condition, require the offer to be kept open at least five business days after the change is made, though the SEC has provided guidance that this extension is not required in the context of a "two-step" merger transaction of the type described in response to question 7.4.
 The target company must file with the SEC a recommendation statement on Schedule 14D-9 (the requirements of which are described in the response to question 3.3) within 10 business days from the commencement of the offer.
 Set forth below is an indicative timeline for a friendly cash tender offer:

 Date Cash Tender Offer Weeks 1-2 Receive information from target.
 Due diligence review by bidder.
-Valuation analysis by financial advisers.
+Valuation analysis by financial advisors.
 Draft merger agreement providing for tender offer.
 Negotiate merger agreement providing for tender offer.
 Week 3 Boards approve merger agreement.
 Merger agreement executed.
 Transaction announced.
 Bidder drafts and files tender offer statement on Schedule TO.
 Mail offer documents to shareholders of target company.
 20-business-day offer period commences.
 Target company drafts and files recommendation statement on Schedule 14D-9.
 Week 7 Offer period expires.
 Bidder promptly pays for target company shares tendered.
 If bidder owns a sufficient number of the target company's voting securities (and is otherwise eligible to use a short-form merger), bidder files merger certificate; if not, target company calls shareholder meeting to approve the merger (see merger timeline and response to question 7.4 below).